kernelorg-mirror/docs_docsko_korg/source/linuxdev.rst

    will happily host your personal domain for a low annual fee.
 2. **You are listed in the MAINTAINERS file** as a M: (maintainer) or R:
    (reviewer), **OR**
-3. *(NOT YET AVAILABLE) You can demonstrate that you have ongoing history with Linux kernel development, such as prior git commits in your name, mailing list discussions accessible via lore.kernel.org, or similar.*
+3. **You can demonstrate that you have ongoing history with Linux kernel development**, such as prior git commits in your name, mailing list discussions accessible via lore.kernel.org, or similar.

 .. _`get a lifetime linux.com forwarding alias`: https://docs.linuxfoundation.org/lfx/my-profile/purchasing-linux-email